-The position MWELA takes in its capacity as amicus curiae may not be drafted, approved or financed by the party MWELA supports on appeal.
-This policy is not intended to preclude substantive discussions and coordination with either the party's counsel or other amicus brief writers to prevent oversight, duplication, and philosophical or strategical inconsistency where it advances MWELA's interests to do so.
-This also does not preclude other forms of assistance to the party's counsel, especially when such counsel is a MWELA member, such as finding cocounsel to assist with preparation of the party's brief or assisting with moot courting or other preparation for oral argument.
+The position MWELA takes in its capacity as amicus curiae may not be drafted, approved, or financed by the party MWELA supports on appeal.
+This policy is not intended to preclude substantive discussions and coordination with either the party's counsel or other amicus brief writers to prevent oversight, duplication, and philosophical or strategic inconsistency where it advances MWELA's interests to do so, and is permitted under Fed.
+R. App.
+P. 29 and its state and local counterparts.
+This also does not preclude other forms of assistance to the party's counsel, especially when such counsel is a MWELA member, such as finding co-counsel to assist with preparation of the party's brief, or assisting with moot courts or other preparation for oral argument.